IQVIA-ML/TreeParzen.jl/README.md

 ### Spaces

-The space is a `Dict` that describes the parameter ranges and choices that can be made.
+The space is a collection which describes the parameter ranges and choices that can be made.
 These can be expressed using a family of functions from [the `HP` module](src/HP.jl).

-Each function needs to be given the name again as the first parameter, and then further arguments as relevant to the function.
+Each `HP.*` function needs to be given the name again as the first parameter, and then further arguments as relevant to the function.
 [Instructions are available](docs/hyperparams.md).

-The dictionary key should be the name of the parameter as a string.
-Elements of the space can be nested inside each other.
+If using a dictionary form, the key is the what be the name of the parameter.
+Additionall, elements of the space can be nested inside each other.
 Here is an example:

 ```julia
 using TreeParzen